Q: How do I make an appointment with My PT?

 A: No, you don’t.
-The states where My PT is licensed, Connecticut, Massachusetts, and New Hampshire, there is direct access to Physical Therapy which allows you to be seen without a referral from anyone.
+My PT is licensed in Connecticut, Massachusetts, and New Hampshire where there is direct access to Physical Therapy, so you don’t need a referral to have Physical Therapy.

 Q: Does My PT take insurance?

-A: Yes, you can!
-My PT services are medical services and therefore recognized by the IRS to use your Health Savings Account or Flexible Spending Account money.
+A: My PT services are medical services and therefore recognized by the IRS to use your HSA or Health Savings Account & FSA or Flexible Spending Account money.
 We accept payment through your HSA or FSA debit card showing the VISA symbol.

 Q: Does My PT go to gyms?

 A: Yes!
 Gyms are a perfect place to consult with My PT.
 With the permission of the gym’s management, My PT can make an appointment with you at your gym.
 Also, My PT offers an injury consultation program for gym members.
 This is an excellent way to maintain memberships when an injury could cause a suspension or cancellation of a gym membership.
 Gym owners can contact My PT about setting this up for their members.